zobnin/aiolauncher_scripts/README.md

 * `aio:add_widget(string)` - adds an embedded widget, script widget or clone of an existing widget to the screen;
 * `aio:remove_widget(string)` - removes the built-in widget or script widget from the screen (note: additional widgets will also be removed);
 * `aio:is_widget_added(string)` - checks if the widget is added to the screen;
-* `aio:get_args()` - returns a table of arguments that the user specified by clicking on the settings icon in the widget editing mode;
-* `aio:set_args(table)` - forcibly sets script arguments (can be used to save script settings - arguments are not erased when the script is disabled);
-* `aio:show_args_dialog()` - show the dialog for changing arguments;

-If there is a `arguments_help` field in the widget's metadata, its value will be displayed when editing the widget's arguments.
-If there is a `arguments_default` field, it will be used to get the default arguments.

 # Application management